 They are one of our top picks for renters insurance because of their low rates and easy to use app.

 They also attempt to make insurance claims very easy by having it all done on the app - and they claim that you can even get paid in $3 minutes in some situations.
-Check out Lemonade Renters Insurance.
+Read our Lemonade Insurance review.

 Liberty Mutual is a long time favorite of ours for renters insurance, as they've been doing it for a long time and have great rates.
 You can get a lot of different options with your Liberty Mutual renters insurance, but make sure you only get what you need.